noahgift/data-engineering-and-dataops/README.md

 ### Projects (Individual)

 There are ten individual project types that can be chosen from.
 You must do five of them.
-If you are new to programming it is recommended you mostly stick to the label [General].
+If you are new to programming, and/or a beginning MIDS student, it is recommended you mostly stick to the label [General].
 If you have strong programming skills it is recommended you choose of mixture of [General] and [Advanced].

 The deliverables for each project are: